Kicifer/kicifer.github.io/index.md

 show_tile: false
 ---

-A second-year postgraduate student specializing in energy engineering, with a focus on nuclear energy and nuclear technology, at the College of Smart Energy, Shanghai Jiao Tong University.
+A second-year postgraduate student specializing in Energy and Power Engineering, with a focus on Nuclear Energy and Nuclear Technology Engineering, at the College of Smart Energy, Shanghai Jiao Tong University.